-This show is hilarious!
+Of all the TV shows, this one is always a favourite of my teens who love laughing while they learn!
 Think of it like America’s Funniest Home Videos but where they actually go through and explain the science of those epic wipe outs and what they can do differently in the future to avoid those catastrophes.
 It provides memorable lessons that will have you laughing and learning.
 It’s available on cable.

 How to Build…Everything

 Each episode is a do-it-yourself guide to building humanity’s greatest inventions.
 Foe example, episode 1 is Secrets Of A Space Suit…the simple, easy steps to build your very own Jet Wing, Space Suit, and Aerial Tramway.
 Check your cable provider or visit SciGo, where you can stream full episodes.

 How mega buildings and cutting-edge ships, trains and planes were designed and built.
 Check your cable provider or visit SciGo, where you can stream full episodes.

 Host Mo Rocca explores the stories behind the world’s greatest inventions and showcases present-day change-makers from all over the world who are creating solutions to real needs.
 The intent is to stimulate curiosity and to inspire audiences with entertaining yet educational stories about yesterday and today’s visionaries.
 Available on cable.

 Outrageous Acts of Science

 The internet is an extensive archive of people doing downright amazing things.
 Outrageous Acts of Science highlights the cream of the crop.
 Check your cable provider or visit SciGo, where you can stream full episodes.